-Parks Canada is excited to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
-Throughout the summer of 2013, visitors to Science World at TELUS World of Science enjoyed engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.
+Parks Canada is excited to collaborate with Science World in the delivery of our urban outreach program in Vancouver.
+Throughout the summer, visitors to Science World at TELUS World of Science enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.

 The Vancouver Aquarium is a recognized leader in connecting people to the natural world.
 As a self-supporting, non-profit association, the aquarium is dedicated to effecting the conservation of aquatic life through display, communication, education and public programming, research and direct action.
 Nearly 40 million people have visited the Aquarium since its opening in 1956.
 Located in Stanley Park, we’re open to visitors from around the world 365 days a year.

-Parks Canada is excited to be collaborating with the Vancouver Aquarium in the delivery of our urban outreach program in Vancouver.
-Throughout the summer of 2013, visitors to the Aquarium enjoyed engaging stage shows, programs and activities that bring the stories of our national parks, national historic sites and national marine conservation areas into the heart of Vancouver.
+Parks Canada is excited to collaborate with the Vancouver Aquarium in the delivery of our urban outreach program in Vancouver.
+Throughout the summer visitors to the Aquarium enjoy engaging stage shows, programs and activities that bring the stories of our national parks, national historic sites and national marine conservation areas into the heart of Vancouver.

 Located in Vanier Park, Vancouver Maritime Museum is a registered not-for-profit organization that engages the public and celebrates the significance of the ocean and waterways of the Pacific and the Arctic.
 The museum achieves this through the preservation and growth of its extraordinary collection, and also operating as a centre for dialogue, research and visitor experience.